ropensci/roweb3/content/technotes/2021-03-02-package-citation/index.md

 {{< tweet 1261726909148233728 >}}

-Something we at rOpenSci wouldn't recommend is an on load message in interfactive session, but it's good to know that [some maintainers resort to this strategy](https://twitter.com/d_olivaw/status/1261439521134182406).
+Something we at rOpenSci wouldn't recommend is an on load message in interactive sessions, but it's good to know that [some maintainers resort to this strategy](https://twitter.com/d_olivaw/status/1261439521134182406).

 ## Why is it hard to cite software